Spill-Tea/PyProfiler/README.md

 the keyword argument is `debug`, but may be modified according to user specification.
 If the user defined keyword is an argument in the wrapped function and is set to True (either by default or during use), the function will be profiled (and provide output).
+To Use, the wrapper must be called (wrapper is return via `__call__` dunder method), even when using the default values.

 ## Example
 Here is a simple example of a function which adds two elements.